 I grew up in a family of seven, and have lived in the Midwest most of my life.
-I am the 4th child out of 5, a middle child, born after the only boy and before the doctor — my younger sister (a rather awkward spot in the birth order).
-I got married 2 weeks after high school, and am still the wife to that guy, my Rock — over 45 years later.
-I am the mother of 4 grown daughters and grandmother to seven “littles” — thus far.
+I am the 4th child out of 5, a middle child, born after the only boy and before the baby girl (a rather awkward spot in the birth order).
+I got married 2 weeks after high school, and am the mother of 4 grown daughters and grandmother to seven “littles.”

 A few years ago we moved back to our hometown area, back to our roots.
 The move came about because my husband decided, after sitting at a desk for 37 years, he needed a change.
 He was tired of being a Financial Officer.
 He was tired of wearing a suit.
 He was tired of the city.

-He is farming now.
+He started farming.
 Yes, farming!
 Tractors, combines, work boots and suspenders!
 Anyone remember the 1960’s TV show, “Green Acres?”
 I get called ZsaZsa occasionally (even though it was actually her sister, Eva Gabor, who played Lisa in the humorous series).
 But ZsaZsa is just fun to say, and yes, “Green Acres” has indeed become my theme song!

 I enjoyed living in the city, and life was good, but I said an immediate “yes” when Jon talked to me about the move.
 It wasn’t until two days after the decision was made, the weight of what I had done sunk in…